 2. If you are unable to come to a resolution on your own, please contact your Don.
 They will act as a neutral third party and assist you in the process of finding a mutually agreeable resolution to the conflict.

-3. In the event that the conflict cannot be solved with the assistance of the Don, students are encouraged to use a Community Advisor or the Residence and Student Life Coordinator as a mediator.
-If the conflict cannot be resolved, an alternative solution will be implemented by the Residence and Student Life Coordinator and/or the Director, Office of Student Experience.
+3. In the event that the conflict cannot be solved with the assistance of the Don, students are encouraged to use a Community Advisor as a mediator.
+If the conflict cannot be resolved, an alternative solution will be implemented by the Residence and Student Life Coordinator.
 These decisions are final.

 Please note: The Residence Staff (Don, Community Advisor and Residence and Student Life Coordinator) are neutral third parties in any conflict.
 They will not act as an arbitrator or “judge” and will not make decisions regarding right and wrong when there are no infractions covered within the Contract or Residence Handbook.

-Residence policy requires that students leave Residence no more than twenty-four hours after their last scheduled written exam unless they are given special permission by the Director, Office of Student Experience.
+Residence policy requires that students leave residence no more than twenty-four hours after their last scheduled written exam unless they are given special permission by the Residence Office.
 Students who write exams on the last scheduled exam day, as outlined by the University of Waterloo Calendar, will be required to leave residence by 12:00 p.m. (noon) the following day.